PladimirVutin1991/alpha-allocator/README.md

 ---

 ## Overview
-The **Alpha Allocator** is a machine learning pipeline designed to bridge the gap between Data Science and Wealth Management.
-Unlike traditional models that attempt to predict raw stock returns (which is notoriously difficult due to market noise), this project uses a **Sector-Relative** approach.
+The **Alpha Allocator** is a machine learning pipeline that attempts to predict raw stock returns using a **Sector-Relative** approach.

-It trains a **Histogram Gradient Boosting Classifier** to identify stocks that are likely to outperform their specific sector peers (e.g., Tech vs. Tech) over a 3-month horizon.
-The system outputs a high-conviction "Buy" list which feeds into a dynamic portfolio simulation engine, applying aggressive capital allocation to high-conviction assets while maintaining a core-satellite approach with passive ETFs for stability.
+It trains a **Histogram Gradient Boosting Classifier** to identify stocks that are likely to outperform their specific sector over a 3-month horizon.
+The system outputs a high-conviction "Buy" list which feeds into a dynamic portfolio simulation engine, applying aggressive capital allocation to high-conviction assets while comparing with a passive investement in the S&P500.

 ## Key Features
-* **Advanced ML Model:** Uses Histogram Gradient Boosting with `RandomizedSearchCV` for hyperparameter tuning.
+* **Advanced ML Model:** Uses Histogram Gradient Boosting with `RandomizedSearchCV` for parameter tuning.
 * **Sector-Relative Targeting:** "Curves the grades" by comparing stocks only against their sector peers, effectively neutralizing market beta and regime bias.
-* **Monte Carlo Simulation:** A robust engine running 200 simulation paths to project portfolio performance, VaR (Value at Risk), and Sharpe Ratio over a 1-year horizon.
+* **Monte Carlo Simulation:** An engine running 200 simulation paths to project portfolio performance, VaR (Value at Risk), and Sharpe Ratio over a 1-year horizon.
-* **Interactive Dashboard:** A full-stack **Streamlit** application allowing users to visualize tactical picks, adjust risk profiles (Growth/Balanced/Income), and set conviction thresholds in real-time.
+* **Interactive Dashboard:** A streamlit application allowing users to visualize tactical picks, adjust risk profiles, and set conviction thresholds.

 ## Project Pipeline
 The pipeline is orchestrated by `main.py` and executes the full end-to-end process:

-1.  **Data Ingestion:** Fetches 10 years of daily adjusted closing prices for ~320 US equities and Macro ETFs via `yfinance` (`src/data_processing.py`).
+1.  **Data:** Fetches 10 years of daily adjusted closing prices for ~320 US equities and Macro ETFs via `yfinance` (`src/data_processing.py`).
-2.  **Feature Engineering:** Computes "Smart Beta" indicators (RSI, Momentum, Trend Distance) and generates sector-relative targets.
+2.  **Features:** Computes "Smart Beta" indicators (RSI, Momentum, Trend Distance) and generates sector-relative targets.
-3.  **Model Training:** Optimizes a Histogram Gradient Boosting Classifier using Time-Series Cross-Validation (`src/optimize_model.py`).
+3.  **Model:** Optimizes a Histogram Gradient Boosting Classifier using Time-Series Cross-Validation (`src/optimize_model.py`).
-4.  **Performance Audit:** Evaluates the model on out-of-sample data (2024-2025) and generates confusion matrices (`src/visualize_performance.py`).
+4.  **Audit:** Evaluates the model on out-of-sample data (2024-2025) and generates confusion matrices (`src/visualize_performance.py`).
-5.  **Simulation & Dashboard:** Runs Monte Carlo simulations and launches the interactive user interface (`src/app.py`).
+5.  **Simulation & Dashboard:** Runs Monte Carlo simulations and launches the interactive user interface (`src/app.py` & `src/portfolio_simulation.py`).

 ## Project Structure
 ```text